dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

-You can also opt to specific a folder where all your queues are stored.
+You can also opt to specify a folder where all your queues are stored.
 For example:

 ```javascript
 // ... some code here